Getting Started

 Yes—employers can hire a licensed immigration consultant to support them with the RCIP process.
 However:

-- Only the employer can sign and submit the Employer Designation and Community Recommendation applications
+- Only the employer can sign and submit the Employer Designation and Community Recommendation applications.

-- The Employer must still complete the mandatory training
+- The employer must still complete the mandatory training.

 - Regulated Canadian Immigration Consultants (RCICs): College of Immigration and Citizenship Consultants